Skip to content

 Add a workflow on the administration page

 When the list is created, you can proceed to the Workbox designer.
 To do this, click on the Datapolis Workbox button.
 You will then be redirected to the Workflow Administration page.
-To start working in the designer, you first need to add a workflow.
+To start working in the designer, first you need to add a workflow.
 To add a workflow, click on the "Create workflow" button, which is marked with a red frame in the screenshot below.

-Then a window will appear in which you need to fill in the name field and click the Create button.
+Then a window will appear in which you need to fill the name field and click the Create button.
 You can also complete the Description field by providing a few sentences characterizing the created workflow.

 Create a workflow in the designer